The division would like to give notice of its forthcoming annual general meeting on Tuesday 23 June 2015. For more details, please contact Lisa Meenan

 If you are interested in space - update your profile so that we know and can make sure that more activities are organised on this topic.
 If you would like to recommend any ideas, please contact Lisa Meenan.
 A list of activities organised by the IET's Satellite Systems and Applications Network can be viewed in the list of future supported events.

 If you are interested why not update your profile?
-This will help give the Division an idea of the potential audience; if you would like to recommend any ideas, please contact firstname.lastname@example.org.
+If you update your profile and opt into receiving our aerospace email updates you will receive a monthly newsletter that brings together the latest news and developments in the sector.
+It will also help give the Division an idea of the potential audience; if you would like to recommend any ideas, please contact email@example.com.
 A list of activities organised by the IET's Satellite Systems and Applications Network can be viewed in the list of future supported events.

 Technical Activity Committees (TACs)